-Key elements of these reviews include; - discussions with the Manager and the Administrator regarding the audit service provided, separate meetings with the Independent Auditor, consideration of the completeness and accuracy of Ernst & Young LLP's reporting and of FRC inspection reports on Ernst & Young LLP, and a review of the relationships that the Independent Auditor has with the Manager.
+Key elements of these reviews include:- discussions with the Manager and the Administrator regarding the audit service provided, separate meetings with the Independent Auditor, consideration of the completeness and accuracy of Ernst & Young LLP's reporting and a review of the relationships that the Independent Auditor has with the Manager.

-The Independent Auditor's Report is on pages 37 and 38.
+The Independent Auditor's Report is on pages 38 to 40.
 It should be noted that Ernst & Young LLP will rotate the Audit partner responsible for the audit every five years.
 Ernst & Young LLP was appointed as the Company's Independent Auditor in 1995.
 The Audit partner was last changed in 2012.
 There are currently no contractual obligations that restrict the Committee's choice of auditor.
-However, in light of recent EU regulation and FRC guidance on auditor tenders, the Board intends to put the audit out to tender in 2017 at the end of the current audit partner's five year term.
-Details of the amounts paid to Ernst & Young LLP during the year for audit and other services are set out in Note 4 to the Financial Statements.
+However, in light of recent EU regulation and FRC guidance on auditor tenders, the Board intends to put the audit out to tender in 2017 (for the audit for the year ending 30 June 2018) at the end of the current audit partner's five year term.
+Details of the amounts paid to Ernst & Young LLP during the year for audit and non-audit services are set out in Note 4 to the Financial Statements.